Foundational Great Books A

 (This class requires good reading comprehension of complex works of literature and an ability to ready up to 150 pages in a week, although the average assignment is 75 pgs.)

-Since this course is full, feel free to register for the waiting list.
-Another section may be opened if sufficient interest is shown from a growing waiting list.
+Since this course is full, feel free to register for the waiting list in case a spot becomes available.

 |Event Date||Tuesday, 08 Sep, 2020|